openshift/ci-docs/content/en/how-tos/ephemeral-namespace-workflow.md

 ---
 title: "Using the Ephemeral Namespace Workflow"
-description: How to reserve an ephemeral namespace on the consoledot ephemeral cluster in an OpenShift CI job using the ephemeral-namespace workflow.
+description: How to reserve an ephemeral namespace in an OpenShift CI job using the ephemeral-namespace workflow.
 ---

-Ephemeral namespaces are short-lived, isolated OpenShift namespaces managed by the [Ephemeral Namespace Operator](https://github.com/RedHatInsights/ephemeral-namespace-operator) on the consoledot ephemeral cluster.
-Teams building services for [console.redhat.com](https://console.redhat.com) use them to deploy and test full application stacks — including all [ClowdApp](https://github.com/RedHatInsights/clowder) dependencies — without interfering with shared environments.
+Ephemeral namespaces are short-lived, isolated OpenShift namespaces managed by the [Ephemeral Namespace Operator](https://github.com/RedHatInsights/ephemeral-namespace-operator) on the ephemeral cluster.
+Engineering teams use them to deploy and test applications in a clean, disposable environment without interfering with shared staging or production namespaces.

 The `ephemeral-namespace` workflow automates the full lifecycle of an ephemeral namespace inside an OpenShift CI (Prow) job: it reserves a namespace before your